saroad2/statue/docs/tutorials/contexts.md

     statue contexts show your_context_name

-After that, you'll see that the context can affect commands in three ways:
+After that, you'll see that the context can affect commands in four ways:

+* *Required by*: If a context is required by a command, it means that the command will not run at all unless the context is presented
 * *Allowed by*: If a context is allowed by a commands, it means that the command will run the same way when this context is presented without changing its arguments
-* *Required by*: If a context is required by a command, it means that the command will not run at all unless the context is presented
+* *Denied by*: If a context is denied by a command, it means that the command will not run if the context is present.
+This includes commands which are allowed by default
 * *Specified for*: If a context is specified for a command, it means that presenting this context will change the arguments of the command.